ZeroDarkHardy/CASE-STUDY-Smart-Device-Fitness-Data/README.md

 ![light_activity_cleaned.png](https://github.com/ZeroDarkHardy/CASE-STUDY-Smart-Device-Fitness-Data/blob/main/images/light_activity_cleaned.png)

 As you can see in the screenshot above, not every data feature produced meaningful correlation.
+In the plot above, we see that the correlation trend line is almost flat, telling us that there is no meaningful relation between the amount of users' light activity during the day and how much sleep they attain at night.
 For comparison, I produced a chart lattice to compare the four data visualizations:

 ![chart_lattice.png](https://github.com/ZeroDarkHardy/CASE-STUDY-Smart-Device-Fitness-Data/blob/main/images/chart_lattice.png)

 When looking at the various levels of activity intensities, compared to the number of minutes of sleep the users enjoyed on those particular recording dates, the only factor that stood out was the number of minutes spent in a sedentary state.
-When comparing these two metrics, a fairly significant negative correlation appears.  **This data suggests that the level of intensive activity isn't so much the driving factor behind getting more sleep, but rather the reduction of sedentary (screen) time**.
+A fairly significant negative correlation is visible between those two factors.  **This data suggests that the level of intensive activity isn't so much the driving factor behind getting more sleep, but rather the reduction of sedentary time**.
+It's worth nothing that numerous "zero" values in the bottom two graphs are not null values, but simply represent days that specific users never exerted themselves past a "lightly active" level.

-### Most users are spending most of their time in a sedentary state
+### **Most users are spending most of their time in a sedentary state**

 Narrowing in on this factor, I decided to visualize what percentage of the users' average recorded activity was spent in a sedentary state.
 The pie chart below, representing the average time spent in various levels of activity, was generated with the following R script (using data from the previous dataframes with outliers omitted):
 ```{r Activity Minutes by Type, echo=FALSE}